Robust Trust: Main Results

-Assuming finite support of beliefs, \autoref{thm:minimax} implies that there exists an optimal strategy $\beta^*$ for the misaligned adviser such that the agent's optimal strategy is to simply best-respond to each posterior belief (computed via Bayes' rule given the strategy $\beta^*$) induced by on-path messages $m$.\footnote{The assumption of finite $M$ and $\Theta$ is made for technical reasons; verifying the assumptions of \cite{Sion1958Minimax}'s minimax theorem (in particular, its continuity requirements) is difficult for a cheap-talk-like game with infinite-dimensional strategy spaces since the impact of messages on payoffs is entirely endogenous.} In light of \autoref{thm:trust}, the agent's equilibrium strategy can still be taken to be a TRS.
-Treating the problem as a zero-sum game between the agent and the misaligned adviser, we will call $(\sigma^*,\beta^*)$ a trust region equilibrium (TRE) if $\sigma^*$ is a TRS that is robustly rationalizable against the adversarial strategy $\beta^*$.
+Assuming finite support of beliefs,\footnote{The assumption of finite $M$ and $\Theta$ is made for technical reasons; verifying the assumptions of \cite{Sion1958Minimax}'s minimax theorem (in particular, its continuity requirements) is difficult for a cheap-talk-like game with infinite-dimensional strategy spaces since the impact of messages on payoffs is endogenous.} \autoref{thm:minimax} implies that there exists an adversarial strategy $\beta^*$ for the misaligned adviser such that the agent's optimal strategy is sequentially rational: the agent can simply observe the adviser's message, update her beliefs using Bayes' rule given $\beta^*$, and then use the Bayes-optimal private strategy for the resulting interim belief.
+In particular, implementing the optimal strategy does not require commitment by the agent.

+In light of \autoref{thm:trust}, the agent's equilibrium strategy can still be taken to be a TRS.
+Treating the problem as a zero-sum game between the agent and the misaligned adviser, we will call $(\sigma^*,\beta^*)$ a \textit{trust region equilibrium} (TRE) if $\sigma^*$ is a TRS that is robustly rationalizable against the adversarial strategy $\beta^*$.

 In a TRE, messages $m\in M$ in the trust region are taken at face value because they are only reported by the aligned adviser (thus, Bayes' rule implies that $\mathbb{P}_{\beta^*}(\cdot|m)=m$).
 Messages $m\in M$ outside of the trust region are reported by both types of the adviser with probabilities such that $\mathbb{P}_{\beta^*}(\cdot|m)=P(m)$, where $P(m)$ is the mapping to the boundary of the trust region defined in \autoref{thm:trust}.
 Messages $m\notin M$ are sent with probability zero.
-In other words, the mapping from messages to beliefs induced by \textit{(i)} Bayes' rule and \textit{(ii)} minimizing Bregman distance to the trust region, coincide on the equilibrium path of a TRE.
+In other words, the mappings from messages to beliefs induced by \textit{(i)} Bayes' rule and \textit{(ii)} minimizing Bregman distance to the trust region, coincide on the equilibrium path of a TRE.
 In \autoref{sec:one-dim}, we use this structural property to characterize the trust region in a binary-state setting.

-\autoref{thm:minimax} implies that our problem is equivalent to a \textit{constrained persuasion problem} for the misaligned adviser.
-When the misaligned adviser moves first, he is effectively choosing a Bayes-plausible distribution of posteriors for the agent (prior to the agent observing her own type) subject to the constraint that the signal must be truthful in every state with probability at least $\al$ (the constraint reflects the presence of the aligned adviser).
-Thus, the misaligned adviser is effectively attempting to ``jam'' the signal sent by the aligned adviser.
-This perspective will be useful in deriving bounds on the alignment probability $\al$ below which no information is communicated in any TRE (see \autoref{sec:mva}).